nixprime/nijikawa/README.md

 All implementations are run on a laptop with a Intel i7-2720QM proccessor, 16GB DDR3-1333 DRAM, and a 512GB Crucial M4 SSD, running Xubuntu 12.10 x86-64.

 All times are best of 5.
-Unless otherwise specified, all execution time percentages are specified relative to the execution time of Prismriver's release build.
+All memory usage stats refer to peak resident set size (since this is what would determine how much memory would actually be needed to run some number of jobs simultaneously).
+Unless otherwise specified, all execution time and memory usage percentages and are specified relative to Prismriver's release build.

 Prismriver (C++11, reference simulator)
 ---------------------------------------

-- Commit c88448a7b55f0e4836e090bfb5aa218b8382eb4f
+- Commit 5f7140c1dad43689147785b7bdbb7962ac819bee
 - GCC 4.7.2
 - Execution time:
     1. Checked build: 4.858s
     2. Release build: 4.679s
+- Peak memory usage:
+    1. Checked build: 1808 KB
+    2. Release build: 1680 KB
 - See comments below.

 C++11